M113 armored personnel carrier: Armament

 The basic M113 armored personnel carrier can be fitted with a number of weapon systems.
 The most common weapon fit is a single .50 caliber M2 machine gun.
 However, the mount can also be fitted with a 40 mm Mk 19 automatic grenade launcher.
 A number of anti-tank weapons could be fitted to the standard variant: the U.S. Army developed kits that allowed the M47 Dragon and BGM-71 TOW anti-tank missile systems to be mounted.

 In the case of the M47, the system mated to the existing machine gun mount, without having to remove the machine gun.
 This allowed the commander to use both weapons.
 A large array of turrets and fixed mounts are available to mount high explosive cannon ranging from 20 mm to 105 mm on to the M113 series, making them function as assault guns and fire support; while in many cases still having room inside to carry dismounted infantry or cavalry scouts.

 Armor

 The M113 is built of 5083 aircraft-quality aluminum alloy.
-Aluminium alloy is lighter than steel but requires around three times the thickness for an equivalent level of ballistic protection, meaning the armor of the M113 was only designed for 7.62mm and shell splinter protection.
+Aluminum alloy is lighter than steel but requires around three times the thickness for an equivalent level of ballistic protection, meaning the armor of the M113 was only designed for 7.62 mm and shell splinter protection.
 All variants of the M113 are capable of mounting anti-landmine applique armor.
-The M113A3 was upgraded with internal spall liners and additional applique armor which provided 14.5mm ballistic protection.
-In comparison, a modern APC such as the Stryker has all-around 7.62mm armor-piercing protection, plus 14.5 mm protection on the front, sides, and rear, and a protection against antipersonnel mines.
+The M113A3 was upgraded with internal spall liners and armored fuel tanks.
+In comparison, a modern APC such as the Stryker has all-around 7.62 mm armor-piercing protection, plus 14.5 mm protection on the front, sides, and rear, and a protection against antipersonnel mines.